fitzhavey/algo-refresh/lessons/L1-Hello_World.md

 # Hello World

-The key tenents of working at Meta are:
+The key tenets of working at Meta are:

 - **Communication**
 - **Eagerness**